 Any word game is great for elderly parents, as it helps them to keep their minds sharp.
-Word games are also a great way to get the whole family together.
+Word games like crosswords are also a great way to get the whole family together.
 It is especially true if your parents are also playing against each other.
+You can join in the fun by checking their answers, adding a touch of amusement and involvement.
+With the internet, finding crossword answers becomes effortless, enhancing overall enjoyment.
 Any board game will work for this purpose, like Boggle or Scrabble.

 The rules are simple, and it's much easier for older people to keep up with card games than more complicated games.
 These are just some of the great games you can play with your parents - or anyone else in your family, for that matter.
 There are so many more games out there, and they're not as complicated as they seem.

 Other Activities That May Help

 For those who don't like using the stairs, taking a walk outside may be the best way to get physical activity.
 It can also be an excellent icebreaker for families needing bonding time.
 As a caregiver, you must ensure that your loved one is safe at all times, so make sure you have a cell phone handy when you go for walks.
 If it's cold outside and snowing, then make sure to wear some warm clothes - and bring a hat!

 Watching Mystery Movies Together